 To find audio assets:

-Navigate to the Marketplace tab of the Toolbox.
+Navigate to the Marketplace tab of the Toolbox, then use the filter dropdown to select the Audio category.

-(Optional) In the Creator field, sort by endorsed audio.
+(Optional) Use the advanced sort popup to sort by endorsed audio.

 In the Creator field, enter Roblox, Monstercat, or APM.